 Why do you need an Echo Test?

-Your doctor may advise you an echo test to look at your heart’s structure and check how well it is functioning.
+Your doctor may recommend you an echo test to look at your heart’s structure and check how well it is functioning.

-- You have an unexplained chest pain or shortness of breath.
+- Unexplained chest pain or shortness of breath

-- You have heart murmurs i.e. an unusual swishing sound is heard between heartbeats.
+- Heart murmurs i.e. an unusual swishing sound is heard between heartbeats

-- Your doctor suspects a tumor or infectious growth around heart valves.
+- A tumor or infectious growth around heart valves

 An echo test can detect many heart problems.
 Some problems may be minor and pose no risk to you.
-Others can be life threatening and needs proper diagnosis.
+Others can be life-threatening and need a proper diagnosis.
 The echo test may be very helpful in detecting

 - The size of your heart.
 An enlarged heart may not pump blood effectively and can result in heart failure.